infusion/udf_infusion/README.md

 String Functions
 ----------------

+All string functions operate on UTF8 strings.

 Cuts a string if it's longer then a max value and appends "...".
-Words are not chopped.
+Words are not chopped as long as white spaces are present.
 ```
 string cut(string str, int num[, string x='...']);